COVID-19 Vaccinations in York Region

 Can I contract COVID-19 from the vaccine?

-No. The approved vaccines and do not contain the virus.
+No. The approved vaccines do not contain the virus.
 The vaccines cannot give you an infection or the disease (COVID-19).

 The Society of Obstetricians and Gynaecologists of Canada recommends that all individuals who are pregnant, trying to become pregnant or breastfeeding receive the COVID-19 vaccine.
 Read more in this helpful information sheet.